networknt/light-doc/content/en/tutorial/portal/developer/data-structure-change.md

 As you can see, changing the data structure in the light-portal is not an easy job.
 There are so many places that need to be touched; however, the changes are relatively easy to understand.

+If you need another example, please take a look at this [issue](https://github.com/networknt/model-config/issues/67).

 To ease the pain to change the JSON schema in model-config, user-command, and view, we are going to develop a JSON schema market place in the light-portal so that we can only change one location and all three are using a remote reference.